 Can I watch my child's class?

-Absolutely!
+Currently due to COVID-19 restrictions, we are unable to have parents in the lobby/viewing area.
+Under normal circumstances our answer would be as follows:[Absolutely!
 We have a comfortable heated and air-conditioned lobby/viewing area with tables and chairs, healthy snacks for sale, and toys available for use for your little ones not participating.
 The large viewing windows allow you to see your child's accomplishments each week.
-However, please refrain from entering the gym during class time, as it is distracting to both your child and the other children in the gym.
+However, please refrain from entering the gym during class time, as it is distracting to both your child and the other children in the gym.]

 Can I leave during my child's class?